-- 10.1 The reports for this item had been taken under item 9 above. - 10.2 It was confirmed that the circulated Solicitor's advice be followed that approved education and training provision should aim to operate at a level higher than the Standards of Proficiency (SoP) because of its different context and purpose.

-10.3 It was also clarified that the circulated Solicitor's advice on only the multi-professional SoP being the legal standard should be set aside and the guidance set out in the minute for item 9 above now be adopted for the scope of legally defined SoPs.

-10.4 The Chief Executive reported that there would be a paper for the next Council meeting on the interaction of definitions of competence, and discussion should continue there.
+- 10.1 The reports for this item had been taken under item 9 above. - 10.2 It was confirmed that the circulated Solicitor's advice be followed that approved education and training provision should aim to operate at a level higher than the Standards of Proficiency (SoP) because of its different context and purpose. - 10.3 It was also clarified that the circulated Solicitor's advice on only the multi-professional SoP being the legal standard should be set aside and the guidance set out in the minute for item 9 above now be adopted. - 10.4 There would be a paper for the next Council meeting on the interaction of definitions of competence and discussion should continue there.